heremaps/gluecodium/docs/guide.md

 **Note:** Java annotations are only generated if these are specified via command line parameter.

 **Note:** The C++ generated code will use `std::optional` to express nullability for non-Interface types.
-This behavior can be overwritten with defines, see generated `Optional.h` header.

 Documentation comments
 ----------------------